tinygo-org/tinygo-site/content/microcontrollers/circuit-playground-bluefruit.md

 ## Notes

-The USB port to the Circuit Playground Bluefruit cannot yet be used as a serial port.
-Eventually `UART0` will refer to this connection.
+You can use the USB port to the Circuit Playground Bluefruit as a serial port. `UART0` refers to this connection.

 For an example that uses the built-in Neopixel LEDs, take a look at the TinyGo drivers repository located at [https://github.com/tinygo-org/drivers/tree/master/examples](https://github.com/tinygo-org/drivers)